New York Strip Steak Recipe

 This post may contain affiliate links.
 See my disclosure policy.

-Learn how to make restaurant-style New York Steak at home using this straightforward recipe.
-Perfectly seared with herby, garlicky butter in the iron skillet, it is finished in the oven and served warm.
+Learn how to make restaurant-style New York Strip Steak at home using this straightforward recipe.
+It’s ready in under 15 minutes and is SO juicy and tender.

 Table of Contents

-Also known as New York strip steak or strip loin steak, NY strip steak is one of the least-used cow muscles, which makes it tender, rare, and expensive.
+Also known as New York steak or strip loin steak, this is one of the least-used cow muscles, which makes it extra tender.
 It is cut from the smaller end of the tenderloin and is so soft that you can cut into it like butter (and when cooked correctly, tastes like it!).

 Ingredients Needed

-• Strip loin steak.
-Opt for smaller cuts of this steak for this recipe.
+• New York steak.
 If buying from the butcher or in the supermarket, buy a bright red steak with a thickness between 1-2 inches and even edges.
-If buying prepacked steak, ensure there no liquid is in the packet.
+If buying prepackaged steak, ensure there is no liquid in the packet.
+I suggest going to a butcher because its generally fresher.

 • Butter and olive oil.
 I like to use two kinds of fat when cooking steaks.
 The oil prevents the steak from sticking to the pan, and the butter gives the meat a gorgeous crust and unmatched flavor.

 • Garlic.
 You cannot go wrong with the garlic and butter combination.
-Use fresh, whole garlic so that the flavor steeps into the butter.
+Use fresh, whole garlic so that the flavor seeps into the butter.

 • Herbs.
 I have used fresh rosemary and thyme, but you can use any fresh herbs you like.